zuhu2195/Resume/index.md

 # Objective

-Talented professional manager seeking to fill a developer role.
+Talented professional seeking to fill a developer role.
 Hard-working team player with proven leadership and organisational skills and seek to apply the same in an organisation like yours.
 Eager to learn new technologies and contribute to the same.